vml39/cs3110-dbms/dbms/INSTALL.md

 No installation needed.

-Type `make play` in the command prompt in the modules folder to test a query.
+Type `make query` in the command prompt **in the modules folder** to test a query.
 Current functionality only allows the user to SELECT from the database.
 Test tables are students and buildings.
 Examples:
 - SELECT * FROM students;
 - SELECT * FROM buildings.